 - If we break down the complex packages into multiple packages, maintenance will be easy and cheaper.

-Configuring Execute Package Task in SSIS 2014
+Configuring Execute Package Task in SSIS

-Double click on the Execute Package task will open the Execute Package task Editor to configure it.
+Double click on the SSIS Execute Package task will open the Execute Package task Editor to configure it.

-Within the General page, You can configure the Name and Description of the Execute package Task.
+Within the General page, You can configure the Name and Description of the Execute Package Task.

 - Name: Please provide the Unique name for the Execute Package task.

-Reference Type: The Execute Package task in SSIS allows us to call packages present in the Same Project, File system and SQL Server.
+Reference Type: The Execute Package task in SSIS allows us to call packages present in the Same Project, File system, and SQL Server.

-- If you select the ReferenceTypeproperty to Project Reference then Execute Package task allows us to select the child package present in the same project that contains the parent package.
-Please refer SSIS Execute Package Task Project Reference article to understand, How to call packages inside the same project.
+- Suppose you select the ReferenceType property to Project Reference.
+In that case, the Execute Package task allows us to choose the child package in the same project containing the parent package.
+Please refer Execute Package Task Project Reference article to understand how to call packages inside the same project.

-- If you select the ReferenceTypeproperty to External Reference then Execute Package task provides 2 options to choose: File System and SQL Server
+- If you select the ReferenceType property to External Reference, the Execute Package task provides two options to choose from: File System and SQL Server